All the goodness of a loaded baked potato, but in mashed form.

 - Sprinkle in one teaspoon of kosher salt, and stir.
 Bring the pot to a boil, and boil for about 8-9 minutes until the potatoes are tender enough that they can easily be pierced with a fork.

 - Add the butter and a pinch of salt to the potatoes.
 Use a potato masher to mash the potatoes, butter, and salt until smooth and creamy.

 - Stir in the sour cream with a large spoon.
-Then stir in the cheese, most the bacon, most the chopped green onions, and the freshly cracked black pepper.
+Then stir in the cheese, most of the bacon, most of the chopped green onions, and the freshly cracked black pepper.

 - Taste the potatoes, and season with more salt and/or pepper if desired.
 Serve hot, and top with remaining bacon and green onions.